flipperdevices/flipperzero-firmware/README.md

 </p>

 **GAME BOY** Tools for Flipper Zero.
 The perfect companion for your Flipper Zero.
-Equipped with ESP32 for WiFi, it allows you to connect all GAME BOY peripherals and additional accessories such as NRF24, CC1101, and GPS..
+Equipped with ESP32 for WiFi.
+MALVEKE allows you to connect all GAME BOY peripherals and additional accessories such as NRF24, CC1101, and GPS.

 <table>
   <tbody>